duckdb/duckdb-web/docs/guides/python/jupyter.md

 In this example, we used the [jupysql](https://github.com/ploomber/jupysql) package which is a direct fork of [ipython-sql](https://github.com/catherinedevlin/ipython-sql).
 The main difference is that `Jupysql` is well maintained, and has both newer features and bug fixes.

-As a small note, for maximum performance converting large output datasets to Pandas Dataframes, using DuckDB directly may be desirable.
-However, the difference is typically quite small.

 This example workflow is also available as a [Google Collab notebook](https://colab.research.google.com/drive/1eOA2FYHqEfZWLYssbUxdIpSL3PFxWVjk?usp=sharing).